cofl/cofl.github.io/src/src/conlang/sketches/2016/march/index.md

 Saan, a tongue with over fourteen billion speakers spread over sixty-seven worlds, originates along the famous Blue Coast of Anaret, a region known for its extensive fishing and shipping industries, and formerly for large salt mines that dotted the low hills at the western border, though many have closed by modern times.
 The region rapidly entered a period of enlightenment following extensive colonial activity by the inland and island nations, and from those same nations the language gained extensive vocabulary in the disciplines of government and trade.
 Independence movements at the end of the first colonial era granted the region the freedom to build its own government, the very same government that when matured became the core founding member of the Anaretian Directory ([Pellu 2957](#pellu2957)).
 Today, the shore is dotted with some of the greatest cities in all the empire, which play host to to a burgeoning population of over half a billion Oran, Ngemans, and Qali.
 The region is also home to the prestigious Onizue Military Academy, named for one of the most prestigious families of the Ngeman aristocracy, and one of the two permanent venues for the semiannual Imperial Defense Expo.

 ### 1.1 People of the Blue Coast
 According to the introduction to Pellu and Mōra's *Cultural Index: 3<sup>rd</sup> edition* ([2965](#pellu2965)), the inhabitants of Anaret's Blue Coast region for centuries held a strange middle ground among their neighbours.
 Their communities were larger than the numerous villages dotting the Golden Plains, yet smaller than the cities that could be found tucked away out in the [TODO: name] Archipelago, all of which were dwarfed by the true urban centers built in the Grey Mountains and northern plains.
-Similarly, between the loose yet linear family structure found among the plains-dwwellers and the tigher, more nuclear families of the islands, on the Blue Coast, bonds between generations tend to be strong, with a repect and wisdom being traded equally; despite this, single family units are very nuclear&mdash;children are raised by their parents and the community, and are free to move as they see fit when they come of age.
+Similarly, between the loose yet linear family structure found among the plains-dwellers and the tigher, more nuclear families of the islands, on the Blue Coast, bonds between generations tend to be strong, with a repect and wisdom being traded equally; despite this, single family units are very nuclear&mdash;children are raised by their parents and the community, and are free to move as they see fit when they come of age.
 This system of community-rearing and strongly nuclear family units is unique on Anaret, though it has shown up on some colonial and client worlds ([ur Thíma 2966](#urthima2966)).

 ### 1.2 The Oran
 The Oran, as a species, have fascinated me for as long as I've had the chance to study them.
 They, on the outside, are remarkably similar to humans, save for the nearly homogenous skin colour.
 Oran races are generally split amongst hair and eye colour, which are lines drawn partly by genetics, and partly by nutrition; metals in the food supply alter the production of pigments.
 It's on the inside that they being to be very different: an Oran's heart is a 12-chambered monstrosity not unlike a peristaltic pump, placed squarely in the middle of the chest, between the two lobes of the lung, which has a larger capacity than that of a human's two lungs combined.